 This was a very eventful date for the Red Wings through their long and storied history as some of the biggest names in franchise history had grade-A performances.

 On Nov.
-25, 1944, Murray Armstrong scored twice within a span of 52 seconds in the third period.
+25, 1944, Murray Armstrong scored twice within 52 seconds in the third period.
 He also added an assist in the Red Wings’ 7-4 win over the visiting Blackhawks.

-Terry Sawchuk got a shutout in his third straight, on Nov.
+Terry Sawchuk got his third straight shutout on Nov.
 25, 1954, in a 2-0 win over the Maple Leafs.
 He earned his 54th career shutout after blanking the Blackhawks in back-to-back games before taking down Toronto.

-The Red Wings set a league record, on Nov.
+The Red Wings set a league record on Nov.
 25, 1983, when they beat the Pittsburgh Penguins 5-2.
 A total of 21,019 fans showed up at the Joe Louis Arena, which, at the time, was the largest crowd ever at an NHL game.
-Kelly Kisio sent the huge crowd home happy with a goal and two assists on the night
+Kelly Kisio sent the colossal crowd home happy with a goal and two assists on the night.

 On Nov.
 25, 1992, the Red Wings beat the St. Louis Blues 11-6, after beating the Lightning 10-5 two nights earlier.
 This marked the first time in franchise history where they scored double-digit goals in back-to-back games.
 Dino Ciccarelli was the offensive star on this night with two goals and two assists.